zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 ##### `"log"`

 "`log`" is for troubleshooting needs and should be ignored by all applications calling this method.
+If
+[`TLD URL section.suppress_log_messages`][TLD URL section.suppress_log_messages]
-The free text strings are human-readabl strings and must not be automatically parsed since they may be sligtly varied.
+is set to `yes` (default `no`) no log messages are included.
+The free text strings are human-readable strings and must not be automatically parsed since they may be sligtly varied.
 The following tables gives the defined log messages for different situations.

 | log message                                             | Description                                                       |
 |---------------------------------------------------------|-------------------------------------------------------------------|